aspirehealth/redux-routable/README.md

 side effects like data fetching from an API whenever a route is navigated to (using middleware like [`redux-saga`](https://redux-saga.js.org/) or [`redux-observable`](https://redux-observable.js.org)).

+You can use `meta.previous` for logic that requires knowledge of "from" and "to", like navigation transitions or other side effects that only execute when navigating from a specific route to another.

 ## API